gbozee/django-simple-social-login/README.md

 An example project is provided in the `example` folder for testing.
 Ensure you populate the required environmental variables listed in the `settings.py` of the project

 ## Todo
-1. add support to automatically log in social authentication methods with django.
+1. Provide better documentation
-2. Provide better documentation
+2. Control the json response that is sent back to the user

 **Contributions and suggestions are welcome**